 - Flu –Having the flu is more severe than a cold, even though the symptoms are similar.
 A high fever and chills, often feelings of exhaustion or whole body aches, your head can hurt and your back often aches and muscles feel sore too.
 Flu viruses are stronger, more infectious and harmful than those of colds.
 They are highly contagious and can be caught by a sneeze, cough, or kiss.

-A healthy immune system will resist the most virulent of colds and flu, however if you are under a lot of stress and/or if your health is compromised, you will be more susceptible to recurring colds and flu.
+A healthy immune system will generally resist viral infections, however if you are under a lot of stress and/or if your health is compromised, you will be more susceptible to recurring viral infections.

 - Depression – In winter, less light, warmth and colour can leave us feeling melancholy, irritable, tired, depressed and SAD!
 If you are feeling this way, it can be difficult to function during winter.
 If these feeling reoccur each year, you may be suffering from seasonal affective disorder (SAD).
 Learn more here

 Basil Peppermint Rosemary Sage Orange

 - Aches and Pain – Managing muscle aches or joint pain requires using essential oils that act as pain killers or move a build up of toxic fluids.
 If blood or lymphatic fluid is stagnant in and around the affected areas, our metabolism needs to carry away the waste products from the tissues .
 Then the blood can carry/deliver oxygen and nutrients to the area once more, so optimum function can return.
 Warm compresses or massage work best.